 McVan’s, June 1979 (Friday June 1 with Rasputin & Monday June 4).

-Here are two songs recorded live at McVan’s Nite Club, June 1979:
+Here are three songs recorded live at McVan’s Nite Club, June 1979:

 - A live audio track from a very young Parousia covering the 1974 Elton John rendition of the song “PINBALL WIZARD” by the WHO, recorded live at McVan’s Nite Club, Monday, June 4th, 1979.

 McVan’s holds a special place in my heart and memory, Parousia played there many times with many talented local artists (and like the ‘Gong Show’, some awful ones too).
 The club was a classic dive in the 70’s.
 It was a unique place for artists to experiment and get away with stuff a band would not dare to try in more mainstream establishments like After Dark, Stage 1 or Uncle Sam’s.
 RIP Joe Terose and Thank-You for giving artists a space to stretch their wings!